 How to Encrypt Your Android Device

-As promised, this is the portion of our show that you’ve all been waiting for.
+As promised, this is the portion of my show that you’ve all been waiting for.
 Well, not the guy over in the corner with the iPhone, but the rest of you.
 It’s time to encrypt your Android phone or tablet.